The thought of giving birth can be daunting as hell. You may wonder if you have the physical and emotional strength to actually do it. (You do.)

 How to do it: To start with, read these 10 positive birth stories!

-When you get to the pointy end of your pregnancy, you may try anything to get labor underway (let’s get this sh*t DONE!).
-While there’s no evidence that there are exercises to induce labor fast, studies have shown that some techniques may help you progress more quickly once labor has begun.
+When you get to the pointy end of your pregnancy, you may try anything to get labour underway (let’s get this sh*t DONE!).
+While there’s no evidence that there are exercises to induce labour fast, studies have shown that some techniques may help you progress more quickly once labour has begun.
 These include:

 - Birthing style squat – Squat right down so your butt is almost on the floor and your legs are spread wide.
 This will help open your hips and relax your pelvic floor.

 - Quadruped rocks – Get on your hands and knees.
 Try rocking back and forth gently, to help open up your hips and pelvis for birth.